LAST UPDATED: 23 June 2023

-Invest in your business by putting in the time now to modernise your processes and supercharge your productivity.
+Invest in your business by putting in the time now to modernize your processes and supercharge your productivity.

 Compile a list of relevant race calendars

-When things normalise again, and races begin to come back, you'll want to give yourself a head start promoting your race - ideally for free.
+When things normalize again, and races begin to come back, you'll want to give yourself a head start promoting your race - ideally for free.